 One of the biggest ways that people manipulate their environment is farming.
 To raise the plants and animals that we need, farmers clear large tracks of land, divert water supplies, add chemicals, and often plant non-native species to not only feed themselves but to turn a profit.
 Farming practices are being blamed for the Dust Bowl of the 1930s, a main factor for the Great Depression.
 Over-farming is still causing issues, specifically in the South West United States.
 A severe drought has been impacting California for years, while the need for water has gone up.
 With California producing the largest percentage of products like avocados and almonds for the United States, farmers are being forced to drill deeper wells, draining water from community water supplies and causing sinkholes and tremors.

 What can we do?

 We've all heard the slogan "Reduce, reuse, and recycle," and that is a big first step.
 We must also become smart consumers.

 - Cut back - Is it really necessary to have a television in every room, a laptop, a smart phone, and a tablet?
 Do we need that meal super-sized?
-Do we need a whole new wardrobe with every season?
+Do we need a whole new wardrobe with every season with accessories and cosmetics to match?
 For every purchase, fuel and supplies are used to manufacture and ship, and there is packaging that will wind up in a land fill, as well as remnants of the product.
 Also, adjusting energy usage by tweaking thermostat settings, unplugging/powering down devices when not in use, and editing travel plans can help conserve resources.

 - Hold on and know when to let go - In a disposable society, it is so easy to just buy a new one and throw the old one away, but often there is more usage available when our belongings go into the trash.
 Get the last dollop out of that bottle.
 Re-use bottles, jars, boxes, and tubes and not just for DIY projects.
 When you are truly done, donate or recycle.